top of page

 Barrack Street

-From the female muse by Rone on the wall at Hibernian Place, pass colourful planter boxes to Perth City Library which features the detailed Delight and Hurt Not.
-Hay Street Mall has a number of side alleys which feature artworks including Three Phase Connection by Joanna Brown.
+Hay Street Mall has Percy Buttons and a number of side alleys which feature artworks including Three Phase Connection by Joanna Brown.
 Further along at 663 is a painting by Peta Roebuck and Barry Emerald which features long arching fronds and giant fruit filled with toxic red seeds inspired by the native Zamia Palm.

 The Adnate Hotel

-You can spot the The Adnate Hotel mural from Wolf Lane but the actual building is located on Hay Street.
+The Adnate Hotel mural can be seen as you wander around the city but the actual building is located on Hay Street.
 Matt Adnate is an Australian street artist and the large mural depicts three faces, symbolic of the unique cultural subsets within the Perth community, Greek, Indian and Whadjuk Noongar, each significant in their own way.
 There are more murals in the car park and inside the hotel itself (when open).

 Prince Lane